kumoai.experimental.rfm#

 • Validation: Comprehensive validation of table structure and metadata

-table = LocalTable(
+table = LocalTable(df=df, name="users")

-# Infer metadata automatically
+# Optional: Infer metadata automatically

 table.infer_metadata()

-# Access column metadata
+# Modify column metadata:

 LocalGraph#